 The Forest of Numbers

 When trees are marked with paint, usually a fluorescent cross, it means they are destined for felling.
 Yet these numbers were obviously painted for another purpose.
-Nevertheless, the numbers had me worried.
-Each day I visited the forest I found myself no longer looking at the trees, but focusing on the numbers, to ensure they were all there.

 I soon discovered that the numbered trees are part of a scientific study to look at exchanges between trees and soils.
 In the interim, almost every other tree more than a few years old in this part of the forest has been felled.
 The numbered trees were spared for their ‘research value’ and have since taken on a new significance, a perverse reminder that we can count in two digits, the last remaining trees.